righ/react-ipynb-renderer/README.md

 # Themes
 ## Jupyter themes
-If you do not want to style the notebook style yourself, you can use one of the following themes.
+If you do not want to style the notebook yourself, you can use one of the following themes.

 - chesterish
 - grade3